anto-suvinash/python-practice/README.md

-# python-practice
+# Python Practice
-the projects done by a beginer
+This repository contains beginner Python projects as I learn variables, strings, and other fundamentals.